Python-Test-Engineer/iwswordpress/README.md

 - :heavy_check_mark: HIGHLY-FUNCTIONAL-WEBCOMPONENTS: A video course based on the workshop I gave at NDC Oslo June 2020 - https://www.youtube.com/watch?v=QC-JTqQTv2k&list=PLsszRSbzjyvkQwzrJobroRl7z7MfSlePa

-### Enterprise Project - MicroService Applications

-This is an enterprise wide boiler plate that has separate apps, each using a unique tech stack that then communciating with a centrail controller app with events that are then broadcast to all the apps as needed.

-Each app has its own stack - framework, database and hosting - making this a way for an organisation to create teams based on MicroServices.

 ### Development Projects